We tried a seaplane flight in Guadeloupe

 The company is located in the Grande Baie, on the beach of the Hotel Canella Beach.
 There’s a sign at the entrance so it’s easy to find.

-Where to sleep nearby?
+Where to stay nearby?

-You may be looking for a place to stay not far from where you did your float flight.
+You may be looking for a place to stay not far from where you did your seaplane flight.
 We don’t know the area inside out, but we’ve done our research and have some good recommendations.
 I’m deliberately not going to tell you about the hotels very close by, which we know are of average reputation, so here are three recommendations not far away:

 - Résidence de la Vieille Tour: You’ll enjoy an exceptional setting combining modern comfort and charm, perfect if you want to immerse yourself in the beauty of Guadeloupe.
 Travelers love it for its warm welcome, stunning sea views and direct access to a heavenly beach.